 - 1. To help plan and approve a student's program of study.
 Committees can recommend transfer credits or waivers consistent with program requirements to the Graduate School and/or the Director of Graduate Studies - 2.
-To determine when a student may take comprehensive exams - 3.
-To conduct the oral portion of a student's comprehensive exam - 4.
-To conduct the oral defense of the student's dissertation proposal - 5.
-To conduct the final oral examination of the student's dissertation manuscript - 6.
-Sign off and approve the final dissertation manuscript after the final defense has occurred and after all changes have been made to the dissertation manuscript - 7.
+To help determine when a student is ready to take comprehensive exams - 3.
+To conduct the oral defense of the student's dissertation proposal - 4.
+To conduct the final oral examination of the student's dissertation manuscript - 5.
+Sign off and approve the final dissertation manuscript after the final defense has occurred and after all changes have been made to the dissertation manuscript - 6.
 To advise on appropriate job placement, including preparation of job application materials (cover letters, reference letters, and CVs).